 Liquidity risk is the risk that the Society will encounter difficulty in meeting the obligations associated with its financial liabilities.
-The Society is exposed to this risk mainly in respect of its payables and accruals and CEBA loan.
+The Society is exposed to this risk mainly in respect of its payables and accruals.
 In the opinion of management, the liquidity risk to the Society is low and not material.